A Basic Loaf for Beginners

 Food processor: Place flour, yeast, and sugar in food processor and pulse a few times to combine.
 With machine running, pulse, and slowly drizzle the water into the flour through the feeding tube.
 Toward the end, slow down your drizzle and let the processor run for a few seconds or so between additions.
 When most is combined, add the salt, then continue.
 You might not need the full 2 cups of water.
 What you are looking for is the dough to start to form a large clump, and then turn into a ball.

 Standing mixer: Place yeast, sugar, and water in the mixer fitted with the dough hook and let sit for 10 minutes.
 Add the flour and salt a little at a time.
-When everything is together, keep the mixer on low and knead with the dough hook for 10 minutes.
+When everything is together, keep the mixer on low and knead with the dough hook for 4 or 5 minutes, until the dough forms a ball and climbs up the dough hook.
+Or, you can knead 10 minutes by hand.

 For both: Turn out onto a floured board and knead for a minute or so, just to get the feel of it.
 Dough will be smooth and resilient when kneaded.